Code Omega: Every Second Matters

 Judy’s operation required an experienced team of people, as well as highly specialized equipment and instruments.
 And without the entire support system—the operating room, equipment, instruments, highly trained medical and laboratory staff—Judy’s story could have been a lot different.

-In her own words, Judy says: “I am very grateful to all the staff at Humber River Hospital for helping me during the six days I was at Humber River.
+Judy says: “I am very grateful to all the staff at Humber River Hospital for helping me during the six days I was at Humber River.
 I thank them for saving my life.”